 Check your assessments, access Solar and get course information.

-We're pleased to announce our latest external newsletter, CTPSR Matters, for winter 2016/2017 with an introduction from Prof Mike Hardy on the events of the past year, and the future for CTPSR.
+We're pleased to announce our latest external newsletter, CTPSR Matters, for spring 2017 with an introduction from to the CTPSR Alumni network and an update from the RISING Global Peace Workshop.

 Proudly presenting our annual report for 2015/16 - a summary of our achievements, research highlights and our developing partnerships and collaborations.